Teeth Cleaning in Mexico

 There are different types of Cleanings depending on the extent of build-up and the presence of infection due to bacteria.
 Having a general Teeth Cleaning in Mexico takes only about 30-45 minutes and is a pain-free procedure.

 Teeth Cleaning Cost Comparison

-A standard Teeth Cleaning by a dental hygienist can Cost $75-200 USD, depending on the dentist’s office and local rates.
+A standard Teeth Cleaning by a dental hygienist can cost $75-200 USD, depending on the dentist’s office and local rates.
 Cost Helper readers report paying $80-175 USD, or an Average Cost of $127 USD for just a routine cleaning.

-Periodontal Cleaning Mexico
+Periodontal Cleaning in Mexico

 This is a common form of treating Periodontal Disease.
 Scaling and Root Planning is the removal of calculus (Tartar) and plaque from the surface of teeth and roots.
-Plaque is the sticky film made up of bacteria that sticks to your teeth.
+Plaque is a sticky film made up of bacteria that sticks to your teeth.
 When this plaque builds up it forms a harder substance called Calculus, or Tartar which causes Periodontal Disease when left untreated.

 Scaling and Root Planning is the removal of this bacteria using ultrasonic scalers which knock the build-up off of the surface of your roots to prevent Periodontal Disease before it starts.
 Once you have Periodontal Disease this is an irreversible condition and you can only maintain it by doing Routine Periodontal Scaling and Root Planning to prevent it from advancing, which could cause severe bone loss and tooth loss.